-Geographic applicability: A manufacturer may declare this criterion differently in each country or region for which the product is declared to conform to this Standard.
+Geographic applicability: A manufacturer may declare this criterion differently in each country or region for which the product is declared to conform to this standard.

-- a) engineering specification or schematic for the bulk packaging option(s); - b) demonstration that bulk packaging option(s) is offered to institutional customers as an alternative to single unit packaging in the primary ordering process used by institutional purchasers.
-Demonstration may include, for example, marketing materials, customer order form, screenshot of an order screen, or sales contract: - c) to demonstrate reduction in packaging mass or volume, the manufacturer shall: - define a base packaging configuration for a single unit of the registered product (including external components as determined by the manufacturer); - define a bulk packaging configuration for shipping multiple units of the registered product (including any external components as determined by the manufacturer in the bullet above); and - calculations demonstrating that the bulk package has a lower mass or volume of packaging on a per unit basis as compared to the single unit packaging such that:
+a) Engineering specification or schematic for the bulk packaging option(s);

+b) Demonstration that bulk packaging option(s) is offered to institutional customers as an alternative to single unit packaging in the primary ordering process used by institutional purchasers.
+Demonstration may include, for example, marketing materials, customer order form, screenshot of an order screen, or sales contract;

+c) To demonstrate reduction in packaging mass or volume, the manufacturer shall:

+- define a base packaging configuration for a single unit of the registered product (including external components as determined by the manufacturer);
-total mass or total volume of bulk packaging total mass or total volume of the single unit packaging quantity of product units contained in the bulk packaging unit

-- d) statements from the party that applies the bulk packaging at the point of final product assembly, and the party that ships the product in the bulk packaging to the institutional customer, if different, or other documentation demonstrating that the bulk packaging is the primary packaging at point of final product assembly and shipment to customer, and that the product(s) is not re-packaged from a single unit packaging; and - e) documentation of law prohibiting bulk packaging, if applicable.
+- define a bulk packaging configuration for shipping multiple units of the registered product (including any external components as determined by the manufacturer in the bullet above); and total mass or total volume of bulk packaging quantity of product units contained in the bulk packaging < total mass or total volume of the single unit packaging unit d) Statements from the party that applies the bulk packaging at the point of final product assembly, and the party that ships the product in the bulk packaging to the institutional customer, if different, or other documentation demonstrating that the bulk packaging is the primary packaging at point of final product assembly and shipment to customer, and that the product(s) is not re-packaged from a single unit packaging; and e) Documentation of law prohibiting bulk packaging, if applicable.